Brendon Nichols Killed in Hubbard Township Car Accident

 Speed and alcohol suspected in Mount Everett Road collision

-Trumbull County roads see hundreds of severe crashes annually, a trend highlighted by a recent tragedy.
-Brendon Nichols, 31, of Youngstown, was killed in a single-vehicle car accident on Mount Everett Road in Hubbard Township, Ohio, on Tuesday, according to the State Highway Patrol.
+Brendon Nichols, 31, of Youngstown, was killed in a single-vehicle crash on Mount Everett Road in Hubbard Township on Tuesday, according to the Ohio State Highway Patrol.

-The 20-year-old driver survived the wreck.
-Troopers suspect speed and alcohol played a role in the collision, and none of the passengers were wearing seatbelts.
+Authorities said the 20-year-old driver survived the wreck.
+Troopers suspect speed and alcohol played a role in the collision.

 How common are fatal crashes in Trumbull County?